n0coder/n0engine/readme.md

 going to add shared n0engine features to the repo

+going to make a small grid tech that i can place in world space

+# small grid tech
+   - the ability to specify bounding box
+   - drop into world space, or specify custom space

 # world grid tech
    - set basic tile size, set basic chunk size, and scale
    - convert between screen space, tile space, and chunk space